 AMNESTY REPORT: Read Amnesty's new report called Mining in Guatemala: Rights at Risk.

-IN THE NEWS: BC-Registered Tahoe Resources (TAHO) was named in a lawsuit filed in the Supreme Court of British Columbia on June 18, 2014.
+Background: BC-Registered Tahoe Resources (TAHO) was named in a lawsuit filed in the Supreme Court of British Columbia.
 The civil suit alleges that Tahoe Resources is responsible for the shooting of seven men during a protest by mine security personnel in April, 2013.